Marcos30004347/bootstrapper/kubeapi/README.md

     }

     type FooStatus struct {
-        // cost is the cost of the whole Foo including all bars.
+        // cost is the cost of the whole Foo including all bar.
         Cost float64 `json:"cost,omitempty" protobuf:"bytes,1,opt,name=cost"`
     }